TeamNoLs/PS5-Bot/README.md

 This file holds the code for sending the user an email to notify them (of whatever they want).
 It connects to a remote server that (hosted online for free) that allows an email to be sent from a dummy email (I created one) to the user's email.

 Note: The email most definitley will be sent to your spam folder the first time, so try to unmark it as spam when you first get it.

+## Troubleshooting
+I'm writing this section mostly for myself so I can log my progress and track any issues.

+* After getting the parallel crawlers up and running, I'm having trouble with the shared resources when I display what task is running.
+I included locks, but were still having an issue.
+Minor issue that can be diagnosed later